CebolaLab/RNA-seq/README.md

 #### Merge files [optional]

-At this stage, if samples have been sequenced across multiple lanes, the samples files can be combined using `samtools merge`.
+At this stage, if samples have been sequenced across multiple lanes, the sample files can be combined using `samtools merge`.
 Various QC tools can be used to assess reproducibility and assess lane effects, such as `deeptools plotCorrelation`.
-The `salmon` quantification does not require files to ber merged, since multiple `bam` files can be listed in the command.
-However, to visualise the RNA-seq data from the combined technical replicates, merge the `bam` files at this stage.
+The `salmon` quantification does not require files to be merged, since multiple `bam` files can be listed in the command.
+However, to visualise the RNA-seq data from the combined technical replicates, `bam` files can be merged at this stage.

 ## Post-alignment QC